pjanthony2001/tfhe-aes/README.md

 We then simplified this 'BooleanExpr' using the `reduce_mux` method, which simplifies tautologies (such as mux(condition, true, true) = true) and other standard expressions.
 The simplification of the expressions are done in an ordered manner so that each `BooleanExpr` is uniquely hashable.

 ### **Staging**
 This ability to uniquely hash the `BooleanExpr` is useful in the next step: staged evaluation.
 As there are many repeated expressions in the 8 final `BooleanExpr` (one for each bit), we can simplify the evaluation by staging it (based on the height of the node), and then using a hashmap to keep a set of expressions that we have already evaluated.
 To further optimize the performance, the relevant `Ciphertext` objects are retrieved from the `HashMap`, and encapsulated into a `Runnable` object which `rayon` can manage among the thread pool.
+This reduced the computation from ~2.s to 1.6s per byte.

 However, this optimization seems to have hit an internal bottleneck, as we observe about half the speed as it should achieve, averaging around 1.6s per byte substitution on a 16-thread machine, where the optimal performance should be <1s.